Understanding Metrics: Information

 As a data scientist, I’m interested in these concepts because they make my work possible.
 To use machine learning, you need something to predict.
 To use experimentation and A/B testing, you need something to measure.
 And to do either effectively, that thing you’re measuring and predicting needs to be genuinely meaningful to business outcomes.

 We’ll continue focusing on this topic here on the blog and out in the world.
 Want to know more about understanding metrics or want to work with us to apply these ideas to your business?
-Contact us through our website or send us a message on Facebook, Twitter, or Instagram.
+Visit GearLab’s website to view our offerings and send us a message.